Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Wide selection of stacker designs for all train lengths 2-12
 - Premade trains in some common configurations for 2-, 3- and 6-car lengths + DIY locomotives with preset interrupts for more eccentric configurations
 - Wall blueprints that follow the same grid as rails (due for an overhaul, currently can't survive 100% evolution)
-- Solar array blueprints that follow the same grid as rails (currently only Nauvis ratios)
+- Solar array blueprints that follow the same grid as rails for Nauvis, Vulcanus and Gleba ratios

 </details>